0xreid/recipes/dessert/CinnamonRolls-Vegan.md

 # Vegan Cinnamon Rolls w/ Cream Cheese Frosting

 ## Ingredients

-For cinnamon rolls:
+### Cinnamon Rolls
-2¼ tsp active dry yeast + ½ cup warm (NOT hot) water.
+* 2 1/4 tsp active dry yeast + 1/2 cup warm (NOT hot) water.
 Stir together and set aside.
-In a large bowl, add: ½ cup hot, but not boiling, soymilk (plain or vanilla) ¼ cup sugar
+* 1/2 cup hot, but not boiling, soymilk (plain or vanilla)
+* 1/4 cup sugar
-½ tsp salt
+* 1/2 tsp salt
-⅓ cup transfat-free vegetable shortening
+* 1/3 cup transfat-free vegetable shortening
-1½ tsp EnerG egg replacer + 2 tbsp warm water (use corn starch with the same amount of water as a substitute) 2 cups all-purpose flour
+* 1 1/2 tsp EnerG egg replacer + 2 tbsp warm water (use corn starch with the same amount of water as a substitute)

-For cream cheese glaze:
+* 2 cups all-purpose flour

+### Cream Cheese Glaze
-½ cup vegan cream cheese, like Tofutti
+* 1/2 cup vegan cream cheese, like Tofutti
-⅓- 1/2 cup confectioners' (powdered) sugar
+* 1/3 - 1/2 cup confectioners' (powdered) sugar
-1 tsp vanilla extract
+* 1 tsp vanilla extract

 ##Directions

-Make the buns:
+### Cinnamon Rolls
 Mix at low speed if using a stand mixer, or by hand, for about 2-3 minutes until the ingredients are well mixed.

 Add to this: The yeast mixture, and Another 1 to 1½ cups of all-purpose flour, a little at a time, to form a smooth dough.